min2ha/ukwa-site/content/target/62178/index.en.md

   "subject": "Brexit"
 }

-# Joint Committee on Human Rights: Legislative Scrutiny: The Sanctions and Anti-Money Laundering Bill

 This Bill provides a legal framework for sanctions and anti-money laundering measures once the UK has left the EU.
 The principal human rights issues arise in connection with the powers to impose sanctions, so scrutiny is focused on Part 1 of the Bill.